vishalbala-nps/dialogflowpy-webhook/docs/source/getting_started.rst

     if __name__ == "__main__":
       app.run()

 This code handles our webhook.
-This file should be hosted on the services listed above
+This file should be deployed on the webhook server listed above

 Dialogflow Setup
 #################